-So I proudly present to you my week in Boquete as written for Singapore’s Today newspaper, my first article published in a newspaper – it’s another writing first for me!
-The original article I submitted had to be edited for length and clarity of course, so I’ve asked for permission to republish the article here with a few little extra photos and tidbits from my own experiences that didn’t make the final cut!
+I’m particularly proud of this Boquete piece because it was first written for Singapore’s Today newspaper, my first article published and printed in a newspaper!
+The original article I submitted had to be edited for length and clarity, so I’ve asked for permission to republish the article here with a few little extra photos and tidbits from my own experiences that didn’t make the final cut.

-This piece was first published on TodayOnline and republished here with permission.
+This piece was first published in Today and TodayOnline and republished here with permission and amendments.

 As the bus pulled to a stop, I was greeted by the most perfect rainbow arc that described my experience in this little mountain town — colourful, surprising and a little damp.
 Boquete is located in Chiriqui, the western-most province of Panama, close to the border of Costa Rica.
 With an elevation of 1,200m, this quiet town with a population of 25,000 is comfortably cool with a seemingly perpetual mist all year round.
 It also explains why rainbows are such frequent sights here.

 Once barely a blip on the tourism radar, Boquete’s popularity boomed in the early 2000s.
 It was named one of the top places for North Americans to retire in, thanks to its good weather, lower cost of living, and laidback lifestyle.
 But don’t dismiss Boquete as a retiree village just yet.
 A growing group of visitors come equipped with hiking gear and a sense of adventure to explore Boquete’s abundant outdoor offerings.

 The abundance of rivers in the Chiriqui region makes it one of the best places for whitewater rafting.
 I was in Boquete for three weeks to study Spanish, but I thought I’d cut class one day to go for a full-day whitewater rafting tour with Boquete Outdoor Adventures.

 We drove about 90 minutes from Boquete to the Chiriqui Viejo River, close to the border of Costa Rica.
 The weather in the lowlands was starkly different from Boquete’s.
 I found myself pulling off my jacket and slapping on sunblock to combat the stifling heat.